Do you want to find out how many offers were made on a property?

 - If you decide not to pursue a complaint, your inquiry will be closed. (see Note below)

-- If you choose to go ahead with a complaint, you will be asked to submit any additional information and documentation that you may not have been submitted with your first inquiry.
+- If you choose to go ahead with a complaint, you will be asked to submit any additional information and documentation that may not have been submitted with your first inquiry.

 Please note: RECO may take enforcement action independent of your decision.